 This clause describes the procedures for announcing the original resource and de-announcing the announced resource.
 A resource may be announced from its Hosting CSE to one or more announcement target CSEs to inform the announcement target CSE(s) of the existence of the original resource.
 The announced resource also may be de-announced from the announcement target CSE(s).
 A limited set of attributes of original resource may be announced or de-announced in the resource announcement or de-announcement procedure.

+10.2.13.xx Synchronization procedures for resource offloading

+This clause describes procedure that shall be used by the offloading resource Remote CSE to synchronize announced attributes at the original resource whenever there is an update to the offloaded resource.
+The Originator of this Request shall be the offloading resource Remote CSE.

+Table 10.2.13.xx-1: Offloading Target Remote CSE to Update Attribute: UPDATE